 We have a number of options for creating picture quotes.
 Canva and PicMonkey have been go-to tools for many people.
-I have recently become fond of Adobe Spark.
+I have recently become fond of Adobe Express.
 If you are making a single quote and speed is the primary consideration, one of those three may be your option.

 For me, nothing beats the flexibility of PowerPoint.